 - 4.1 Section 349 of the Gambling Act 2005 requires licensing authorities to publish a statement of licensing principles every three years in accordance with prescribed requirements.
-The adoption of the statement of licensing principles is a non-executive function by virtue of the Act and Statutory Guidance and is reserved for Full Council. - 4.2 The only alternative option would be to adopt a policy that differs in content and/or extent from the document proposed here.
-An alternative policy has not been considered as the one proposed achieves an effective balance between ensuring the promotion of the licensing objectives and avoiding being overly prescriptive or prohibitive to applicants and licence holders.
+The adoption of the statement of licensing principles is a non-executive function by virtue of the Act and Statutory Guidance and is reserved for Full Council. - 4.2 The only alternative option would be to adopt a Statement that differs in content and/or extent from the document proposed here.
+An alternative Statement has not been considered as the one proposed achieves an effective balance between ensuring that the licensing objectives are met and avoiding being overly prescriptive or prohibitive to applicants and licence holders.
+Any wholly revised Statement would be subject to a further full consultation process.